How does the identity data store, identities and authentication modules interact?

 Component 2 - the Identities page (previously the Subjects tab)

-The Identities page provides a view of some of your users (first 100 by default).
+The Identities page provides a view of some of your users.
 It is a useful way of checking that your connection to the identity data store is working (if you can see your users, you know that you are connected).
 The Identities page provides basic information about users only.
 You should use a dedicated tool for managing users such as IDM/OpenIDM or DS/OpenDJ, depending on your use case.

 In summary, the Identities page allows you check your connection to the identity data store.